 Keep it clear, keep it safe

-That’s why from 1st November 2020 we’re introducing a clearer, more consistent way of dealing with items that are found in communal areas.
+That’s why on 1 November 2020 we introduced a clearer, more consistent way of dealing with items that are found in communal areas.

-Our new approach means that if we see any items left in communal spaces, we will take action to remove them either within 24 hours or seven days, depending on the type of item.
+Our new approach means that if we see any items left in communal spaces, we'll take action to remove them either within 24 hours or seven days, depending on the type of item.

 Your questions answered